azizmithani/roast/README.md

 	--mapping_quality <INT>			Minimum mapping quality to filter Bam file, default 20

-	--sc_support_TH <INT>			Softclips support for a position for Incomplete and fragmented contigs and false chimera process, default 0.75
+	--sc_support_TH <FLOAT>			Softclips support for a position for Incomplete and fragmented contigs and false chimera process, default 0.75

 	--min_SCs_reads <INT> 		  	Minimum number of softclips reads for extension of Incomplete contigs, default 3